This blog was last updated in February 2023

-Content featuring students is a create approach for TikTok, and what better students to feature than your ambassadors?
-If you use an Experience Communication Management (XCM) tool such as The Ambassador Platform to work with your ambassadors, you’ll know exactly who would be good matches for your TikTok content - approach those students and see if they’d like to help you out.
+Content featuring students is a creative approach for TikTok, and what better students to feature than your ambassadors?
+If you use a peer-to-peer recruitment solution such as The Ambassador Platform to work with your ambassadors, you’ll know exactly who would be good matches for your TikTok content - approach those students and see if they’d like to help you out.

 One way of getting more student faces into your TikTok content is to simply point your camera at them and have them answer a simple question, for example, where’s the best place on campus to get lunch, or what time is the library quietest?

-If you are a TAP customer, another option is to have your ambassadors share video content through the TAP App that you can then download and repurpose on TikTok.
+If you are a customer of The Ambassador Platform, another option is to have your ambassadors share video content through The Ambassador Platform App that you can then download and repurpose on TikTok.

-So, you might have your ambassadors share short videos about the things they’d wished they’d known before starting studying with you, and you could then share those videos across both your TAP Feed and your TikTok channel.
-Aside from allowing you to build up a bank of excellent, ambassador-generated content for your channels, using TAP to do this allows you communicate and collaborate with your ambassadors at scale and have complete control over what content you commission, what your publish, and where you publish it.
+So, you might have your ambassadors share short videos about the things they wished they’d known before starting studying with you, and you could then share those videos across both your Feed and your TikTok channel.
+Aside from allowing you to build up a bank of excellent, ambassador-generated content for your channels, using The Ambassador Platform to do this allows you to communicate and collaborate with your ambassadors at scale and have complete control over what content you commission, what you publish, and where you publish it.

-This example from The University of Sunderland shows perfectly how you can repurpose ambassador-generated content - created and shared through the TAP App - as an engaging TikTok post, with the use of captions and relevant hashtags to make it appropriate for that platform.
+This example from The University of Sunderland shows perfectly how you can repurpose ambassador-generated content - created and shared through The Ambassador Platform App - as an engaging TikTok post, with the use of captions and relevant hashtags to make it appropriate for that platform.

 Some final thoughts

-If you'd like more information on how our platform can you capture and share the experience of life at your campus, please get in touch.
-We'd love to hear from you.
+For more information on how we can help you share the experience of life at your school or university get in touch, we'd love to hear from you!